jacksonianrtaylor/movie_rec_proj/README.md

 - for each movie the user watched, certain columns of text data are selected and combined to create an ordered set of words
 - The ordered set of words is unique to a user id and is formed from the words in the columns of all the movies the user rated

-- then, for th current user a random movie is chosen to be the target movies rating
+- then, for the current user, a random movie is chosen to be the target movies rating
+- if teh user is a train user it is use to train the model
-- this target rating is used to either evaluate the model or train the model
+- if the user is a test user then it is used to evaluate the model

 - then for each movie the user watched, the words found in the corpus of the relavent columns for that movie are...
-- count vectorized in the order of the set of words
+- count vectorized in the order of the ordered set of words
-- if a word is not present in the movies corpus the correpsonding index in the vector becomes 0
+- if a word is not present in the movies corpus, the correpsonding index in the vector becomes 0
-- else the value at the corresponding index of teh count vector is equal to the number of times the words comes up in the particular movies corpus
+- else the value at the corresponding index of the count vector is equal to the number of times the words comes up in the particular movies corpus

 - once a vector is created for each movie the user watched, including the target movie...
 - then the rating of the target movie can be predicted using a function of the cossine similarity between the word count vectors of...
 - the target movie and the other movies the user watched
 - the function also uses the ratings of the non-target movies
-- this function creates feature_2 which it self is a guess to the rating of the target movies of all the users using this method
+- this function creates feature_2 which is (like the other features) a guess to the rating of the target movies of all the users using this method

-- this method is also independent of what others think of the movie
+- like feature_1, feature_2 is also independent of what others think of the movie

 Collaborative filtering:

 Train operation:
-    -This method organizes data into a (user x movies ratings for corresponding user) list -The movies that are included are all movies that are in the train set -movies that are not rated by the user are given an average rating for that movie -The users that are included are train_users
+    -Data is organized into a ((user) x (movies ratings of corresponding user)) list -The users that are included are train_user
+    -The movies ratings that are part of (movies ratings of corresponding user) are all movies that are present in the train set
+    -movies that are not rated by the user are given an average rating for that movie equal to...

-    -Then the data is normalized by subtracting the mean for each entry -This mean is the mean rating for the correspnding movie for every user who rated it in the train data (the average becomes 0)
+    [mean rating for the correspnding movie for every user who rated it in the train data] -Then the data is normalized by subtracting the mean for each entry which is again...
+    [mean rating for the correspnding movie for every user who rated it in the train data]

+    svd:
-    [-The matrix factorization is created with the svd function of the normalized ratings -Then each factor is truncated to 20 features -Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but points with a normalized rating of zero now have a more informed rating based on the similairy between other users
+    [-The matrix factorization is created with the svd function on the normalized ratings -Then each factor is truncated to 20 "componenets" -Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but points with a normalized rating of zero now have a more informed normalized rating based on the similairy between other users
+    -therefore the target ratings can be predicted

-    -then this array is scaled back into an array of ratings from (1-5) and the once noramlized ratings... now have in place a reasonable prediction of the target movie
+    -then this array is scaled back into an array of ratings from (1-5) and the once normalized ratings... have in place of it, a reasonable rating prediction of the target movie

-    -The predicted rating for the target movies for every user is found by acessing the -correct index location of the target movie for each users]
+    -The predicted rating for the target movies for every user is found by acessing the -corresponding index location of the target movie for each users]

-    -These predicted ratings are used to train the model
+    -These predicted ratings are used to train the model with feature_3

-Test operation:
+Test operation (similair to train operation):
-    -This method organizes data into a (user x movies ratings for corresponding user) list -The movies that are included are all movies that are in the train set or test set -movies that are not rated by the user are given an average rating for that movie -The users that are included are train_users and test users
+    -Data is organized into a ((user) x (movies ratings of corresponding user)) list -The users that are included are train_users and test users (note: the test users come after the train users in the list) -The movies ratings that are part of (movies ratings of corresponding user) are all movies that are present in the train set or the test set

+    -movies that are not rated by the user are given an average rating for that movie equal to...
-    -Then the data is normalized by subtracting the mean for each entry -This mean is the mean rating for the correspnding movie for every user who rated it inthe test and train data (the average becomes 0)
+    [mean rating for the corresponding movie for every user who rated it in the train data and test data] -Then the data is normalized by subtracting the mean for each entry which is again...
+    [mean rating for the corresponding movie for every user who rated it in the train data and test data]

+    same svd idea:
-    [-The matrix factorization is created with the svd function of the normalized ratings -Then each factor is truncated to 20 features -Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but points with a normalized rating of zero now have a more informed rating based on the similairy between other users
+    [-The matrix factorization is created with the svd function on the normalized ratings -Then each factor is truncated to 20 "componenets" -Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but points with a normalized rating of zero now have a more informed normalized rating based on the similairy between other users
+    -therefore the target ratings can be predicted

-    -then this array is scaled back into an array of ratings from (1-5) and the once noramlized ratings... now have in place a reasonable prediction of the target movie
+    -then this array is scaled back into an array of ratings from (1-5) and the once normalized ratings... have in place of it, a reasonable rating prediction of the target movie

-    -The predicted rating for the target movies for every user is found by acessing the -correct index location of the target movie for each users]
+    -The predicted rating for the target movies for every user is found by acessing the -corresponding index location of the target movie for each users]

-    -The predicted ratings from the test users section of the svd are used to validate the model
+    -These predicted ratings are used to validate the model that was trained in the train operation with feature_3

+Note: There are alot more details to this left out for a simpler overview For more details see notebook (complete_02_08_2023.ipynb) and follow the comments

+After features (1, 2, and 3) for the test and train users are collected, then they are used to build a model

+Both the basic linear regression model and the strongest mlp regressor model were tested and the best model was found to be a basic linear regression model the order of importance to all the tested models was feature_3 , feature_1, and feature_2 and the best combination of features is feature_1 and feature_3

+the suprising hearistic, was that feature_1 copntained more relevant information than feature 2 did in a sense this can be explained because they both have the same orgin (mean of users ratings) But feature_2 was weighted and feature_1 was not weighted

+-a simple conclusion is that the collaborative filtering method was the strongest predictor and the general average of the users ratings outperformed the function using cossine similarity

+-This could mean that movies that have similair word counts in the metadata don't necessarily mean that the user will rate them similairly
+-There could be other combinations of text sources or more explicit categories and datatypes besides text that could produce more effective predictions

 -Questions !!!
--is the movie rating for the movie to predict averaged out (yes) -is the mean the complete average from train and test data for the svd on the full dataset (yes)
+-is the movie rating for the movie to predict averaged out (yes) -is the mean the complete average from train and test data for the svd on the full dataset (yes) -are some movies listed twice in the ordered complete movie set (no: the sets are combined)

-Combination of methods with linear model:

-conclusions:
--After trying multiple combinations of features (1,2, and 3) it was found that the order of importance to the linear model was: feature_3 , feature_1, and feature_2
--this means that the collaborative filtering method was the strongest predictor and the general average of the users ratings outperformed the function using cossine similarity
--This could mean that movies with similair words in the metadata in them don't necessarily mean that the user will rate them similairly
--There could be other combinations of movie data or more explicit categories besides text that could produce more effective predictions
--Both the linear regression model and the mlp regressor model were tested and the linear model out performed what seems to be the strongest mlp models

 stats:
+what were the scores for different inputs???

 extras:
 need to make sure that it is known that the version of python is 3.10.7